dendronhq/dendron-site/vault/dendron.rfc.6-graph-rework.md

         - Text
     1. What Interactions do we want?
         - Just clicking on Nodes
-        - The ability to move Nodes from One Hierarcy to another?
+        - The ability to move Nodes from One Hierarchy to another?
         - Creating a Schema from Selected Nodes?
 3. [[How are the Graphs embedded|dendron.rfc.6-graph-rework.graph-embedding]]
     - Code Blocks?